 New types of thermometers are now publicly available to more easily and accurately determine body temperature, even for little ones who are restless:

 - Forehead thermometers.
 Also called infrared thermometers, these take a heat reading of your temporal artery, found in your forehead.
 Offering a way to take your temperature with a quick swipe, especially helpful for gauging the temps of babies, experts say that readings aren’t as reliable as digital thermometers.

 - Digital thermometers.
 Considered the most accurate way to take your temperature, these tools are more invasive than forehead thermometers, with readings taken from under the tongue, under the armpit or in the rectum.

 - Electronic ear thermometers.
 Like forehead thermometers, this type also relies on infrared technology and is easier to use on wary small children.
-They can be pricey, however, and readings aren’t often as accurate as digital thermometers, especially if there’s a lot of wax in the ear.
+But they can be pricey, and readings aren’t often as accurate as digital thermometers, especially if there’s a lot of wax in the ear.

 - Plastic strip thermometers.
 Old-school strips can help you detect a fever in a pinch when applied to the forehead.
 But they don’t provide exact readings.

 - Pacifier thermometers.
-Designed for little ones up to 6 months, these thermometers can help you gauge the temperature of even sleeping babies who are used to pacifiers.
-They require at least 5 minutes in the mouth, however.
+Designed for little ones up to six months old, these thermometers can help you gauge the temperature of even sleeping babies who are used to pacifiers.
+However, they require at least five minutes in the mouth.
 And as with other easy methods, this one’s not as accurate as the gold standard: digital thermometers.

 - Pet thermometers.
 You’ll find many thermometers marketed to pet owners.
 But many are simply modified variations of the everyday digital thermometers we humans use, making it easy to toss an extra in your next order for keeping tabs on your furry friend.